kubernetes/minikube/enhancements/proposed/20191001-background-service-to-update-dns-resolvers-on-host-os-for-ingress-resources.md

 ## Summary

 Some capabilities in k8s can only be tested when using a domain name.
-An example would be if a developer is using a router like istio or traefik that matches inbound requests to a particular domain name.
+An example would be if a developer is using a router like
+Istio or Traefik that matches inbound requests to a particular domain name.
 When running a development cluster that has some type of server, they can use [external dns](https://github.com/kubernetes-incubator/external-dns) to automatically configure their DNS to point to the right ip address.
 However, when they are using minikube they can only resolve host names locally since the cluster ip is only available to their Host OS.